nyu-ossd-s20/project-evaluation/mongoDB_evaluation.md

 	<!--
 	Explain your position.
 Do NOT simply say 'yes or 'no'.
 	-->
-	Probably not.
-Its difficult cause they don't have issues, so I'd need to figure out things I'd like to address myself.
+	So there are many issues that can be found on JIRA that show what needs to work on.
+As Professor Klukowska said in class, it may be hard to find an issue that one can contribute to simply because there's so many people contributing to MongoDB.

 1. Would you be interested in contributing to this particular project? <br>
 	<!--
 	Explain why you would or would not be interested in contributing to this project.
 Do NOT simply say 'yes or 'no'.
 	-->
 	It's definitely an interesting project, so I would like to contribute to it.
-However, as stated above, it'll be difficult to contribute.
+However, as stated above, it'll be difficult to contribute to.